Radhikaa45/TadkaTales/README.md

 For simplicity and ease of viewing in a single file environment, all data (DISHES), components (Header, Footer, DishCard, RecipeModal), and the main application logic (App, HomeView, RecipesView, AboutView) are contained within the single file: IndianCuisineApp.jsx.
 In a production application, these would be split into dedicated files and folders (e.g., src/data/, src/components/, src/pages/).

 ✍️ Customization
-Data: Modify the DISHES array at the top of IndianCuisineApp.jsx to add, edit, or remove recipes.
+Data: Modify the DISHES array  to add, edit, or remove recipes.

-Styling: Adjust the Tailwind CSS classes (e.g., bg-stone-800, bg-amber-500) to change the primary and accent colors of the premium theme.